3G Capital's austere empire-building weighs on Kraft's Unilever bid

 MANAGEMENT PHILOSOPHY BREWED AT ANHEUSER BUSCH

-The 3G management philosophy was developed by Lemann and Brazilian investment bankers Marcel Herrmann Telles and Carlos Alberto Sicupira, and pioneered at Budweiser brewer Anheuser Busch InBev, the world's biggest brewer, which they helped create through a series of big mergers.
+The 3G management philosophy was developed by Lemann and Brazilian investment bankers Marcel Herrmann Telles and Carlos Alberto Sicupira, and pioneered at Budweiser brewer Anheuser Busch InBev (ABI.BR), the world's biggest brewer, which they helped create through a series of big mergers.

 After 3G teamed up with billionaire Buffett to buy Heinz in 2013, they closed six factories and cut 7,000 jobs in 18 months.
 Operating margins jumped from 18 percent to 26 percent.